iahsanujunda/sudoku-solver/README.md

 ### Running custom board puzzle

 We can create our own puzzle to be run by this agent.
-This program accepts argument for building custom puzzle.
+This program accepts optional argument for building custom puzzle.
+Note that without this argument, the program will pick one of predefined board puzzle at random.

 ```bash
 usage: solver.py [options] puzzle_board